Dina Kartit

 Funabashiya Koyomi

-Kameido-based traditional confectioner Funabashiya marked its 200th anniversary by opening this shop and café in Hiroo in 2005.
-The ground floor shop sells Funabashiya staples such as anmitsu (jellied red beans and fruit topped with sweet syrup), custard puddings and the signature kuzu-mochi for takeaway.
-The store makes this light Japanese dessert with wheat starch dissolved in sweetened water, and left to ferment for about 450 days.
-It might sound strange for a sweet treat, but trust us: once you’ve sampled this refreshing dessert, you’ll be hooked.
-Head upstairs and you'll find an elegantly appointed café space that's always quietly humming over lunch time.
-Here you can enjoy desserts including green tea chiffon cake and kakigori shaved ice, as well as some surprisingly wholesome lunch sets incorporating five-grain rice, fish and seasonal vegetables.
+Kameido-based traditional confectionery Funabashiya marked its 200th anniversary by opening this shop in the Shibuya neighbourhood of Hiroo in 2005.
+The ground floor shop sells Funabashiya staples such as anmitsu (jellied red beans and fruit topped with sweet syrup, ¥530), custard puddings and the signature kuzu-mochi (in a cup, ¥500; pudding ¥430) for takeaway.
+The store makes this light Japanese dessert with wheat starch dissolved in sweetened water, and leave it to ferment for about 450 days.
+It might sound strange for a sweet treat, but trust us, once you’ve sampled this refreshing dessert, you’ll be hooked.
+Note that the café upstairs is permanently closed.

 Asukayama Park